Trump Moves To Let States Regulate Coal Plant Emissions

 The long-anticipated proposal, called the Affordable Clean Energy Rule, would give individual states more authority to make their own plans for regulating greenhouse gas emissions from coal-fired power plants.

-That's a marked difference from Obama's plan, which aimed to curb climate change by moving the power sector away from coal and towards renewable energy sources, cutting carbon emissions from the nation's power plants by about one-third by 2030.
+That is a marked difference from Obama's plan, which aimed to curb climate change by moving the power sector away from coal and toward renewable energy sources, thus cutting carbon emissions from the nation's power plants by about one-third by 2030.

-"Were ending the intrusive EPA regulations that kill jobs," Trump said in a White House statement.
-He also said that Obama's regulation would have raised the price of energy.
+"We're ending the intrusive EPA regulations that kill jobs," Trump said in a White House statement.
+He said that Obama's regulation would have raised the price of energy.

-Energy production is a major source of climate-altering greenhouse gasses, according to the Environmental Protection Agency, topped only by the transportation sector.
+Energy production is a major source of climate-altering greenhouse gases, according to the Environmental Protection Agency, topped only by the transportation sector.
 Earlier this month, the Trump administration moved to roll back Obama-era fuel economy standards for the nation's automakers that aimed to address those emissions as well.

 Trump and many in his administration have routinely dismissed the threat of climate change and questioned its cause, contradicting the federal government's own research.

-The Affordable Clean Energy Rule "would restore the rule of law and empower state to reduce greenhouse gas emissions and provide modern, reliable and affordable energy for all Americans," said EPA Acting Administrator Andrew Wheeler in a statement.
+The Affordable Clean Energy Rule "would restore the rule of law and empower state to reduce greenhouse gas emissions and provide modern, reliable and affordable energy for all Americans," said Acting EPA Administrator Andrew Wheeler in a statement.

 Critics argue that it's Trump's latest attempt to play to his base and prop up an ailing coal industry.